-- Seasoned regulatory experts who have become specialised in a specific regulatory area but who wish to refresh their understanding of the broader range of regulatory issues; - Regulatory specialists dealing with a specific country who want to become acquainted with broader regulatory developments; - Individuals who have recently moved into a regulatory positions and wish to acquire a rapid grasp of the key debates; and
+- Seasoned regulatory experts who have become specialised in a specific regulatory area but who wish to refresh their understanding of the broader range of regulatory issues. - Regulatory specialists dealing with a specific country who want to become acquainted with broader regulatory developments. - Individuals who have recently moved into a regulatory position and wish to acquire a rapid grasp of the key debates. - Cullen International manages to keep the complex topic of Telecoms Regulation as simple and tangible as possible.
+An extremely good overview!
+Cullen excels in simplifying without falsifying.